Yoanribeiro/SFCToKeYmaera/README.md

 ![alt tag](http://i21.servimg.com/u/f21/12/93/70/88/sdfdsg10.png)

-The figure illustrates how the tool actually works, it begins by parsing the XML given by Beremiz and stores the result in a structure called SFC HXT.
+The figure illustrates how the tool actually works,

+1. It begins by parsing the XML given by Beremiz and stores the result in a structure called SFC HXT.
-1. This first part was made with the HXT library to parse and input file, hence the name of the structure.
+This first part was made with the [HXT](https://wiki.haskell.org/HXT) library to parse and input file, hence the name of the structure.

 2. The next step in the diagram is the translation of the SFC HXT to the [SFC+ formal](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.96.8276&rep=rep1&type=pdf), the "+" is introduced by the dissertation to upgrade the language and make the annotation of the dynamics of the system possible, and consequently the annotation of other details.